Blog / April 5, 2023 / Mary at CloudKitchens

 Thankfully, there’s a savvy way to mitigate rising rents and minimize your staffing and equipment needs: opening a ghost restaurant.

-Ghost restaurants forego expensive brick-and-mortar locations to focus on online delivery, and they’re the quickly-encroaching future of the industry.
+Ghost restaurants forego expensive brick-and-mortar locations to focus on online delivery, and they’re the quickly encroaching future of the industry.

 How do ghost restaurants work?